BLADDER INFECTION TREATMENT

 How Long Do Bladder Infections Typically Last?

-Improvement usually begins to take place within hours of taking the first dose of antibiotic.
+Improvement usually begins to take place within a day or so of taking the first dose of antibiotic.
 Most patients with simple bladder infections will be symptom free within three days.
 Those with complicated bladder infections may have symptoms for a prolonged period of time.
 If your symptoms have not improved within four days, contact us.

 Are Bladder Infections Preventable?

-There are several lifestyle changes that an individual can take to reduce the risk of bladder infections.
-Some suggestions are as follows:
+There are several lifestyle changes that an individual can take to reduce the risk of bladder infections:

 - Go to the bathroom once you have the urge (Don’t “hold it in”)

 - Minimize caffeine and alcohol

 If you suspect you may have a bladder infection, visit one of our Midwest Express Clinic locations.
 Our walk-in clinics are conveniently located in Blue Island, IL; Willowbrook, IL; Schererville, IN; Munster, IN; & Hammond, IN.
 We are open seven days a week from 9:00 am – 9:00 pm.